martaldsantos/doc-process-hack/Challenge1/readme.md

 ## Resource Deployment Guide
+The first step on this hackathon will be to create the resources we will use throughout the day.
 Clicking on button bellow will redirect you to the Azure portal to deploy the resources using the [ARM template](iac) provided in this repository.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmartaldsantos%2Fdoc-process-hack%2Fmain%2FChallenge1%2Fiac%2Fazuredeploy.json)

 Resource deployment can take up to 5 minutes.
 Once the deployment is complete, you will see the resources in your Azure portal.

 In the meantime, you can proceed with the next step - opening pre-configured development environment in GitHub Codespaces.

+## Development Enviornment

 GitHub Codespaces is a cloud-based development environment that allows you to code from anywhere.
 It provides a fully configured environment that can be launched directly from any GitHub repository, saving you from lengthy setup times.
 You can access Codespaces from your browser, Visual Studio Code, or the GitHub CLI, making it easy to work from virtually any device.